-Regional Coordination - Continue to communicate with local interests, coordinate the concerns and interests of local stakeholders with the implementing agencies, work with the CALFED Program and projects in a region to increase integration between the program elements, and assure that implementation addresses regional goals and objectives at the same time that statewide goals are addressed.
+Regional Coordination - Continue to communicate with local interests, coordinate the concerns and interests of local stakeholders with the implementing agencies, work with the CALFED Program and projects in a region to increase integration between the program elements (such as the Delta Improvements Package), and assure that implementation addresses regional goals and objectives at the same time that statewide goals are addressed.
+Continue to work with the Independent Science Board to help identify key scientific uncertainties relative to projects and programs in the Delta, and help design a systematic approach for incrementally answering those questions and integrating the answers into planning and implementation.
 Year 5 efforts will focus on further developing regional information to reach state and federal legislators who need to understand the Program and its accomplishments and benefits to all regions of California.